-In February 2015, the FASB issued ASU 2015-02, Amendments to the Consolidation Analysis (Topic 810).
-ASU 2015-02 improves targeted areas of the consolidation guidance and reduces the number of consolidation models.
-ASU 2015-02 is effective for annual and interim periods beginning on or after December 15, 2015 and early adoption is permitted.
-The Company does not expect the adoption of ASU 2015-02 to have a material effect upon its financial statements.
+In January 2016, the FASB issued ASU 2016-01, Financial instruments (Subtopic 825-10).
+ASU 2016-01 requires management to measure equity investments at fair value with changes in fair value recognized in net income.
+ASU 2016-01 is effective for annual and interim reporting periods beginning on or after December 15, 2017 and early adoption is not permitted.
+The Company does not expect the adoption of ASU 2016-01 to have a material effect on its financial statements or disclosures.

 In August 2014, the FASB issued ASU 2014-15, Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
 ASU 214-15 requires management to assess an entity's ability to continue as a going concern, and to provide related footnote disclosures in certain circumstances.
 ASU 2014-15 is effective for annual and interim reporting periods beginning on or after December 15, 2016 and early adoption is permitted.
-The Company does not expect the adoption of ASU 2014-15 to have a material effect upon its financial statements or disclosures.
+The Company does not expect the adoption of ASU 2014-15 to have a material effect on its financial statements or disclosures.

 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which supersedes all existing revenue recognition requirements, including most industry-specific guidance.
 The new standard requires a company to recognize revenue when it transfers goods or services to customers in an amount that reflects the consideration that the company expects to receive for those goods or services.
 In August 2015, the FASB issued ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which delayed the effective date of the new standard from January 1, 2017 to January 1, 2018.
+In March 2016, the FASB issued ASU No. 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (reporting revenue gross versus net).
+The effective date and transition requirements for the amendments are the same as the effective date and transition requirements of ASU 2014-09.
 The FASB also agreed to allow entities to choose to adopt the standard as of the original effective date.
 We are currently evaluating the method of adoption and the potential impact that Topic 606 may have on our financial position and results of operations.